GT-EmoryMINDlab/rodent-whole-brain-preprocessing-recipe/README.md

              [Values]
              Any numerical value (Default: 0.25)

- --fldir     Name of the folder (or folders for group data) to write data
+ --fldir     Name of the data folder (or folders for group data) to be preprocessed
              [Values]
              Any string value or list of comma-delimited string values (Default: data_<model>1)